 Personalization Without ID

-While GDPR might make it more challenging for you to build your email list, there are still website personalization tools that you can put in place to engage with your visitors without needing to collect and store their personal information.
-Countdown timers are one way you to excite your visitors and use time pressure to encourage sign ups or purchases.
-Wiggle has used countdown timers on the homepage of their website, allowing them to use real-time dynamic content without requiring visitors' personal information.
+While GDPR might make it more challenging for you to build your email list, there are still website personalization tools that you can put in place to engage with your visitors without needing to collect and store even their person information.
+Countdown timers are one way you to excite your visitors and use time pressure to encourage sign-ups or purchases.
+Wiggle has used countdown timers on the homepage of their website, allowing them to use real-time dynamic content without requiring visitors' person information.

 Want to learn how Fresh Relevance can help you personalize alongside GDPR?